DFEAGILEDEVOPS/MTC/load-test/README.md

 ## Pupil load test data preparation
 * Ensure admin application is running and the migrations have been applied
 * While in `load-test/bin` directory:
-    * The following command will execute a node script which takes total schools required as an argument and will generate 60 pupils for each school: `node bin/generate-pupil-load-test-data.js 60`
+    * The following command will execute a node script which takes total schools required as an argument and will generate 60 pupils for each school: `OVERRIDE_PIN_EXPIRY=true node generate-pupil-load-test-data.js 60`
     * The following command will update `load-test/scenarios/data/pupilLogins.csv` with all the school password and pupil pin combinations required for the JMeter pupil load testing: `node extract-pins-to-csv.js`

 ## Execute pupil load test